Django0033/freecodecamp/responsive-web-design/applied-visual-design/set-the-line-height-of-paragraphs.md

 # Set the line-height of Paragraphs

 CSS offers the `line-height` property to change the height of each line in a block of text.
-As the name suggest, it chages the amount of vertical space that each line of text gets.
+As the name suggests, it changes the amount of vertical space that each line of text gets.

 ## Example